 Aldbourne Archive is the catchy name for my personal musings on village history and matters further afield.
 My family helped with an exhibition in the Old Schoolroom for Aldbourne Civic Society at the village Festival in 2000.
 The idea since then has been to collect and safely store information about our village; and to make that information as accessible as possible.

 I must pay tribute to all the others who have had the same idea, past and present historians who have worked hard to preserve village history.
-Even after more than a decade, I still consider myself to be the ‘new kid on the block’.
+Even after nearly two decades, I still consider myself to be the ‘new kid on the block’.
 Our parish magazine ‘The Dabchick’ has consistently supported my efforts, for which much thanks are due.

-I’ve contributed to exhibitions, village celebrations and (with a considerable amount of help from my children) taken our village history into the digital age – you can find me on Facebook, Twitter and Flickr
+I’ve contributed to exhibitions, village celebrations and (with a considerable amount of help in the early days from our children) taken our village history into the digital age – you can find me on Facebook, Twitter, Flickr and Instagram.

 So what does the future hold for Aldbourne’s past?
 Well, the most exciting development has been the formation of a new Aldbourne Community Heritage Group to Explore the Village Story, and establish a Heritage Centre in the former public conveniences next to the Crown in the Square.
 Find out more about ACHG and the Heritage Centre on their website http://aldbourneheritage.org.uk

 Jo Hutchings – March 2019